wevote/WeVoteServer/README.md

 [![Build Status](https://travis-ci.org/wevote/WeVoteServer.svg?branch=master)](https://travis-ci.org/wevote/WeVoteServer) [![Coverage Status](https://coveralls.io/repos/wevote/WeVoteServer/badge.svg?branch=master&service=github)](https://coveralls.io/github/wevote/WeVoteServer?branch=master)

-# WeVoteServer
+# README for WeVoteServer

-This WeVoteServer repository contains a Python/Django-powered API server.
+This WeVoteServer repository contains a Python/Django-powered API endpoints server.
+We take in ballot data from Google Civic API, Vote Smart, MapLight, TheUnitedStates.io and the Voting Information Project.
+We then serve it up to voters, and let voters Support/Oppose and Like ballot items.
+We are also building tools to capture and share voter guide data.

-WeVoteServer powers the We Vote front-end applications:
+You can use these API endpoints for any of these the We Vote front-end applications:

  * [Node/React/Flux WebApp mobile website](https://github.com/wevote/WebApp)